Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 \subsection{Thermally driven photocurrents at 635 nm illumination}

 Two devices (labeled A and B) were fabricated via mechanical exfoliation and transfer of TaIrTe$_4$ flakes onto 300-\si{\nano\meter}-SiO$_2$/Si substrates, followed by deposition of gold (Au) electrodes for current collection.
-The I-V curve for each device is linear, confirming good Ohmic contact (Suppl.
-Fig.~\ref{fig:IV-curve}).
-In device A (Fig.~\ref{fig:635nm-PTE}A), which is 130~\si{\nano\meter} thick, the crystal $a$-axis is aligned along the natural device edge on the right, while an off-axis crystal edge is present in the left corner.
-The crystal axis orientation was determined using angle-resolved polarized Raman spectroscopy~\cite{Liu_2018_Raman} (Fig.~\ref{fig:635nm-PTE}B).
-The optical response of TaIrTe$_4$ in the visible range was measured with an imaging ellipsometer, from which the complex dielectric function was extracted (Fig.~\ref{fig:635nm-PTE}C).
-The response is approximately isotropic in-plane ($\varepsilon_A\approx\varepsilon_B$) in this spectral region, consistent with prior measurements~\cite{shao_nonlinear_2021}.
+The I-V curve for each device is linear, confirming good Ohmic contact (Figure~\ref{fig:IV-curve}).
+In device A (Figure~\ref{fig:635nm-PTE}A), which is 130~\si{\nano\meter} thick, the crystal $a$-axis is aligned along the natural device edge on the right, while an off-axis crystal edge is present in the left corner.
+The crystal axis orientation was determined using angle-resolved polarized Raman spectroscopy~\cite{liu_RamanSignaturesBroken_2018} (Figure~\ref{fig:635nm-PTE}B).
+The optical response of TaIrTe$_4$ in the visible range was measured with an imaging ellipsometer, from which the complex dielectric function was extracted (Figure~\ref{fig:635nm-PTE}C).
+The response is approximately isotropic in-plane ($\varepsilon_A\approx\varepsilon_B$) in this spectral region, consistent with prior measurements~\cite{shao_NonlinearNanoelectrodynamicsWeyl_2021}.